 Visitors with a current driver's licence from their home country or an International Driving Permit (IDP) can legally drive in New Zealand.
 You can drive a motorhome rental with a TARE weight of up to 4.5 tonnes on a full car driver's licence even if there’s a lower weight limit on your car driver's licence.
-You can only drive vehicles which are covered by your driver licence or international driving permit.
+You can only drive any other vehicles which are covered by your driver licence or international driving permit.

 If you plan to use a foreign driver's licence that is not in English, you must get an English translation or an IDP and carry it with your foreign driver's licence.
 Your foreign driver's licence is valid for one year from the date you enter New Zealand.